nielskee/draft-articles/TechnicalHiringPart2.md

-* Why screen candidates
+## Why screen candidates

 We'd love to see all candidates face to face.
-We'd love to have a complete view of their skills, background and abilities.
+We'd love to have a complete view of their background, character and abilities.
 In practice, it's almost impossible for organisations to commit this sort of time.

 More importantly, we don't want to take up the candidate's time if we think there's a low probability we're going to hire them.
 They're busy